In 2018 Brandon Hall estimated that around a third of organisations wanted to replace their current LMS and 45% within the next year.

 Maybe you’re one of that growing band of organisations unhappy with their current LMS provider, but are worried about the consequences of switching?
-What you need then is a reassurance that switching can work and that there are ways to mitigate the risk.
+What you need then is reassurance that switching can work and that there are ways to mitigate the risk.

 What went wrong?

-There may be any number of reasons for your dissatisfaction with your current LMS provider, from hidden additional costs, poor customer support, to a general sense that it isn’t fit for purpose.
+There may be any number of reasons for your dissatisfaction with your current LMS provider, from hidden additional costs, and poor customer support, to a general sense that it isn’t fit for purpose.
 Treat these factors as valuable lessons and use them to focus both on what didn’t work and where the gaps lie.
 This post-mortem is an important stepping stone in the process of producing detailed requirements for what you need from a new provider, in both functional and strategic senses.

 One conclusion you’ll almost inevitably arrive at is that over time your requirements altered as business circumstances changed.
-Inflexibility then became a major problem, so that what once might have worked was no longer adequate and there was no easy way to change tack.
+Inflexibility then became a major problem, so what once might have worked was no longer adequate and there was no easy way to change tack.

 That inflexibility may not be primarily technical.
 Most LMSs can be upgraded as new features become available.
 The most likely cause of the growing disparity between what’s available and what’s needed derives from an inability or unwillingness on the part of the provider to evolve and develop as your organisation needs to evolve and develop.